-Aerial Photography Options - Aerial shot types
+Aerial Photography and aerial filming Options - Aerial photography and video types

 Looking across and down, usually includes the Horizon.
 Giving a perspective view of the scene plus background, the High Oblique is the most common type of shot.
 It is not a close up shot, so wouldn't be used to isolate a building or property, it shows the situation in which the property sits in.
 High Oblique images are taken at around 30 Deg, covering a large area.

 Above: A high oblique aerial image, this image of of a caravan site at Embo, Sutherland.

 The Low Oblique images do not show the horizon, and are usually taken to isolate a property, estate etc, you get more detail but less information on where the property sits in relation to the surrounding countryside.

 Above: A low oblique aerial image, this aerial image is of a Combine Harvester, video Here

 Whilst a true vertical image will be straight down, showing the layout of everything within the frame in relation to other buildings or objects, you wont see the front/side etc of buildings, only the roofs.
 The Near Vertical image gives a bit of perspective, so is nice for large wall canvases, especially when hundreds of images are stitched together to create a large detailed Near Vertical image.
 Some clients request near verticals and some vertical, this is down to choice.